frhamzaa17/AI-Assistant/README.md

 - 🖥️ **Streamlit Interface** for real-time chat and user interaction
 - 📊 Responsive UI for both **desktop and mobile** devices
 - 🔄 Async processing for fast responses (~1.8s average)
 - 💡 Intent detection for small talk, compliments, identity questions, etc.
+- 🖥️ **Self-Train** keeps updating the database for training purpose.

 ---